esquivas/amr1d/README.md

 the HLLC fluxes.

 *The code is work in progress as the course evolves.*

-The strategy is not ficussed on performance but rather on being easy to understand.
+The strategy is not focussed on performance but rather on being easy to understand.